ssbb/tako/README.md

 **I warn against building current PCBA version since after working on new version for some time I realized that some things were done wrong so I strictly suggest to wait for DIY version.**

+DIY version is currently in progress and you could check how it looks [here](./docs/img/diy_prototype.jpg).

 ## Features

 ### Assembled version